To add a new contact to your CRM, hover over the Add icon from your Top Right Menu Bar:

 Spouse First and Last Name Fields: You can add records for spouses and link them to their Family Head here, as long as you enter at least a First and Last Name for the spouse.
 To add a spouse at a later time, you can follow these instructions for creating family relationships in Redtail.

 You can enter multiple addresses here by using the "Add another address" button.
 You can choose the Address Type for each address as you are entering it.
 And, note the box for designating whether or not the address is their Primary address (which is the address that will pull when you run mail merges within Redtail CRM).
+Note: the address marked as Primary also controls the "Local Time" displayed at the top of their Contact Card.
+If no address is marked Primary, no Local Time will be displayed for the contact.

 You can enter multiple phone numbers here by using the "Add another phone number" button.
 You can choose the Phone Type for each number as you are entering it.
 And, note the box for designating whether or not the number is their Primary Phone Number.